 Janet joined LowellArts in 2013 and has over 20 years of experience in arts management, program planning, and marketing.

-She graduated in 1998 from the University School of Art with a Bachelor's of Fine Arts degree.
+She graduated in 1998 from the University of Michigan School of Art with a Bachelor's of Fine Arts degree.
 In 1999, she held a position at LaFontsee Galleries.
 In 2000, she joined the staff of the Urban Institute for Contemporary Arts (UICA) and worked in various positions over 13 years including Exhibitions Program Manager (2000-2002), Visual and Performing Arts Program Manager (2002-2005), Managing Director (2005-2009). and Director of Operations (2009-2013).
 Her responsibilities at UICA included: artistic and programmatic leadership, human resources, management of programs and events, management of operations and marketing, and special event planning.